oddbird/oddleventy/content/blog/2023/when-to-choose-a-native-mobile-app.md

 Store.
-If your research shows that the people you want to reach typically look for the type of content you will provide in app stores, or if you want to build your marketing plan around app stores, then a native mobile app is a better choice than an responsive web app (which is not listed in app stores).
+If your research shows that the people you want to reach typically look for the type of content you will provide in app stores, or if you want to build your marketing plan around app stores, then a native mobile app is a better choice than a responsive web app (which is not listed in app stores).

 {{ embed.figure(
   data=[{